Thursday, 20 June 2024

 Such knowledgeable imitation depends on successfully guessing explanations, whether verbal or not, of what the other person is trying to achieve and how each of his actions contributes to that—for instance, when he cuts a groove in some wood, gathers dry kindling to put in it, and so on.

 But this sort of 'knowledgeable imitation' can be done with respect to machines or animals.
 I take notice of the manner in which the pussy cat or puppy dog endears itself to the baby and imitate such actions to ingratiate myself with the little fellow.
-I also fondly believe that great Kung Fu masters in past ages devised new fighting styles by observing drunken monkeys and cranes with a crippled leg.
+I also fondly believe that great Kung Fu masters in past ages devised new fighting styles by observing drunken monkeys and cranes with crippled legs.

 The complex cultural knowledge that this form of imitation permitted must have been extraordinarily useful.